 More recently she also has experience in urban design review for government, facility planning, education masterplans, and providing valuable expertise/liaison for major clients in sensitive locations.

 Conserving and interpreting our increasingly rare and valuable heritage provides more meaningful cultural environments for future generations.
-I enjoy contributing to shaping our future places and making a difference in an ever-evolving cultural landscape.

 Graduate Diploma of Secondary Education, University of Canberra